jmcerrejon/misapuntesde/src/2014/05/pikiss-for-raspberry-pi-a-bunch-of-scripts-with-menu-to-make-your-life-easier.md

 ---
 id: 409
 title: PiKISS for Raspberry Pi.
 A bunch of scripts with menu to make your life easier
+description: PiKISS for Raspberry Pi.
+A bunch of scripts with menu to make your life easier
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2014-05-29 10:03:10